richardgaywood/paydata.org/content/sprawlrunners/characters/advancement.md

 Core SWADE has a simple structure for advancement: every so often, the character earns an *advance*.
 Each advance can be spend on a few things, such as improving traits or new Edges.
 Every three advances, the character also improves their *rank*, which unlocks new Edges and other abilities.
 Sprawlrunners doesn't change this structure.

 Advances are quite "large", as it were.
 Each one is quite a significant power boost for a character.
-It's slightly to work out at what rate to hand them out, as our mission length varies quite a lot and our sessions are quite short.
+It's slightly tricky to work out at what rate to hand them out, as our mission length varies quite a lot and our sessions are quite short.

 For my campaign, to smooth over this, I'm going to make a small change, and re-introduce karma from Shadowrun.
 Karma will be simply spent on advances at a straight 10:1 ratio (ie. one advance costs 10 karma.)
-This means I can have a slightly more granular mechanic to reward you than just SWADE advances.
+This means I can have a slightly more granular mechanic to reward you than just SWADE advances, but it doesn't change any game balance.

 ## Mission rewards